UC Journalism Hall of Fame

 Jason Hoffman

-Hoffman graduated in 2013 with a degree in Journalism and Political Science.
+Jason Hoffman (2013) Hoffman graduated in 2013 with a degree in Journalism and Political Science.
 Like most of our Hall of Famers, and Young Alumni honorees, he was also Editor-in-Chief of The News Record while at UC.
-Since 2016, Hoffman has been Sports editor of The Cincinnati Enquirer, and his work has also appeared in USA Today, Columbus Dispatch, Yahoo Sports.
+Since 2016, Hoffman has been Sports Editor of The Cincinnati Enquirer, and his work has also appeared in USA Today, Columbus Dispatch and Yahoo Sports.
 Hoffman is also a Marine Corps veteran and a member of the Veterans of Foreign Wars (VFW).

 Eamon Queeney